-Wimberley is a cute little town about 45 minutes southwest of Austin.
-It is a quiet area that is off the beaten path and is perfect for a relaxing and low-key getaway.
+When we lived in College Station we made sure to take a few weekend trips to the Hill Country, right outside of Austin.
+One of the towns we chose to visit was Wimberley which is about 45 minutes southwest of Austin.
+It’s a quiet area that’s off the beaten path and it’s perfect for a relaxing and low-key getaway.

 Outside of the bakery is a beautiful little nursery with all sorts of unique items and plants to purchase for your own garden.
 We were living in a shoebox one bedroom apartment at the time so I didn’t buy anything but I definitely would have if we had a house.
 They also had delicious and fresh croissants which I would love to go back for!

 After a good breakfast, we headed out towards the swimming hole with our lunch packed in a cooler.
 We parked the car (there is a $10 entrance fee to the park) and hiked about a mile along Pederanales River to find Hamilton Pool.

 We went on a Saturday and the small beach was already full by the time we got there.
 Next time, I would probably try to go during a weekday so that we could have a little more leg room on the beach.
 Regardless the view was absolutely gorgeous and the water was cold and refreshing!